-Arizona Christian Counseling is an ecumenical Christian pastoral counseling group practice and training center founded in 2012.
-We have nine pastoral counselors on staff and also provide continuing education opportunities for clergy, spiritual caregivers, and mental health professionals.
+Arizona Christian Counseling is an ecumenical Christian pastoral counseling group practice and training center founded in September of 2012.
+Rev. Tres Adames serves as President and Founder.
+We have eight counselors on our team and also provide continuing education opportunities for clergy, spiritual caregivers, and mental health professionals.

 Vision and Mission Statement

 Arizona Christian Counseling is an Institutional Member of ACPE (Association for Clinical Pastoral Education).
 The Institutional Member category is for organizations that support and whose purpose and scope of activity is to enhance the mission and vision of the ACPE.
-All of our counselors are either members of ACPE or the American Association of Christian Counselors (AACC) and adhere to their respective Code of Ethics.
-The AACC Code of Ethics can be read here and the ACPE Ethical Guidelines can be read here.
+Arizona Christian Counseling was previously an Institutional Member of the American Association of Pastoral Counselors (AAPC) before the organization consolidated with ACPE in 2019.

 What is Pastoral Counseling?

-Pastoral counseling integrates the insights of Christian spirituality with counseling skill and theory.
-Our pastoral counselors come from various denominational backgrounds and are either: ordained clergy who have graduate training in pastoral care and are board certified by a national organization in pastoral counseling—or—state licensed counselors who have graduate training in counseling and additional training in theology and psychospiritual integration.
+Pastoral counseling integrates the insights of spirituality with counseling skill and theory.
+Our pastoral counselors come from various denominational backgrounds and are either: ordained clergy who have graduate training in pastoral counseling and clinical pastoral education—or—state licensed counselors who have graduate training in counseling and additional training in theology and psychospiritual integration.
 Pastoral counseling is a unique form of counseling because practitioners are uniquely equipped to assist the healing of the whole person—spirit, soul, and body.
 Our counselors may suggest prayer, study of scripture, spiritual disciplines, books, and other resources to facilitate growth inside and outside counseling sessions.